sneakyorm/orm/README.md

 - [sneakyorm/fetch](https://github.com/sneakyorm/fetch/README.md)

-  Sneak Fetch is a request library that using decorators to request data and transform the data to your defined Model.
+  is a request library that using decorators to request data and transform the data to your defined Model.